Gwen0207/Gwen-s-PW/README.md

 	   					<h4>A Stubborn Girl</h4>
 	   				</div>
 	   				<div class="timeline-content">
-	   					<p>YOU ARE STUBBORN, this was my math teacher said, but he is not angry, on the contrary he is very happy,He said that He was glad that someone always liked to ask him why.
+	   					<p>YOU ARE STUBBORN, this was my math teacher said, but he is not angry, on the contrary he is very happy, he said that he was glad that someone always liked to ask him why.
 And I'm not afraid of my teacher.
 Sometimes I have a long argument with Andy (my math teacher) about a problem..</p>
 	   				</div>
 	   			</div> <!-- end timeline-block -->